-Bidding started at HK$160 million, with Liu putting up the winning bid over the telephone after a lengthy battle among hopeful buyers.
+Bidding started at HK$160 million, with Mr Liu making the winning offer by telephone after a lengthy battle among hopeful buyers.

-A taxi-driver turned financier, 50-year-old Liu is one of China's wealthiest people and among a new class of Chinese super-rich scouring the globe for artwork.
+Mr Liu, a taxi-driver turned financier now aged 50, is one of China's wealthiest men and among the country's new class of super-rich scouring the globe for artwork.

-Worth an estimated US$1.6 billion and with two museums to his name, Liu made headlines in the art world when he bought a Song-era scroll for US$8.2 million at a Sotheby's auction in New York in September - only to have it dismissed as a fake by a trio of renowned experts.
-He stands by the scroll's authenticity.
+Mr Liu made headlines in the art world when he bought a Song-era scroll for US$8.2 million at a Sotheby's auction in New York in September - only to have it dismissed as a fake by experts.
+He stands by its authenticity.

 The chicken cup represents the pinnacle of Ming-era porcelain production, according to Sotheby's.

-"That period in terms of porcelain production was really the peak of material refinement," Chow told AFP, adding that emperors of later Chinese dynasties were so enamoured by the design that the chicken cup was copied extensively.
+"That period in terms of porcelain production was really the peak of material refinement," Mr Chow told AFP before the sale, adding that later emperors were so enamoured by the design that the chicken cup was copied extensively.

-"When you buy a chicken cup... you don't just buy the object, you're buying centuries of imperial admiration for these objects," he said, adding that it could be the most forged piece of Chinese porcelain.
+"When you buy a chicken cup... you don't just buy the object, you're buying centuries of imperial admiration for these objects," he said.

-Less than 20 such cups are known to exist, with just four in private collections, Chow said, adding that this will become the only genuine chicken cup in China upon its return.
+Fewer than 20 such cups are known to exist, with just four in private collections, Mr Chow said, adding that this would become the only genuine chicken cup in China upon its return.

-Hong Kong has emerged as one of the biggest auction hubs alongside New York and London, fuelled by China's economic boom and demand from Asian collectors, especially wealthy Chinese buyers.
+Hong Kong has emerged as one of the biggest global auction hubs alongside New York and London, fuelled by China's economic boom and demand from Chinese and other Asian collectors.

 "We've seen in this entire week, extraordinary prices" for the Sotheby's Spring Sales, Mr Chow said.